Your Jaw & Bite

 - Sonography: Vibrations used to identify where the joint in the jaw isn’t properly functioning when it opens and closes.

 - Electromyography: Pads that measure your jaw muscle activity.

 - Jaw tracking: Analyzes the lower jaw movements with a magnet that identifies abnormalities.

 - Transcutaneous electrical nerve stimulation (TENS): Ultra-low frequency electrical stimulation of the muscles to relieve muscle spasms and pain.

 For TMD and MPD

-The symptoms above are often an indication of either temporomandibular joint disorder (TMD) or myofascial pain dysfunctions (MPD).
-Neuromuscular dentistry works to relieve the pain caused by one of these conditions as we work to place the jaw into its optimal position.
+The symptoms listed above are often an indication of either temporomandibular joint disorder (TMD) or myofascial pain dysfunctions (MPD).
+Neuromuscular dentistry works to relieve the pain and reposition the jaw into its optimal position.

-After analyzing your bite, Dr. Whaley can treat your jaw problem with the use of a myomonitor and by creating a small removable mouthpiece called an orthotic.
+After analyzing your bite, Dr. Whaley can treat your jaw problem with a myomonitor and a small removable mouthpiece called an orthotic.
 This is a customized, acrylic device that’s generally worn all day on the lower jaw.